-Kendall Jenner Shows Off Snake Tattoo In Shoot For V Magazine
+Kendall Jenner Shows Off Snake Tattoo In Shoot For ‘V Magazine’

 If Kendall was to get a permanent tattoo, it would probably not be a big tattoo like the temporary snake tattoo she rocked at the V Magazine shoot.
 Chances are that it will be a small tattoo that will be concealed.
 But like she said, she currently does not have any ideas for a tattoo.
 It will probably be a pleasant surprise to see what the 21-year-old will come up with.

 Kendall had a very busy but successful time building up her modeling career in 2016 and her hard work has clearly been paying off.
 She is currently one of the most successful Victoria’s Secret models and more doors have been opening up for her.
-This year will most likely be more busy and better for her and we look forward to more shoots from the model.
+This year will most likely be more busy and better for her, and we look forward to more shoots from the model.

 #BellaHadid #HaileyBaldwin & #KendallJenner together ????????
 The New year doesn't get any Hotter ,????@KendallJenner @haileybaldwin pic.twitter.com/ZOZaWjzKoc